omrmohamed1234q-a11y/-/CLOUDINARY_INTEGRATION.md

 - Upload Preset: `اطبعلي` (Arabic name working correctly)
 - API Integration: Full functionality confirmed

+### 📋 PDF Upload Fix Applied (January 18, 2025)

+**Issue Fixed:**
+- PDF uploads were failing due to format parameters in unsigned uploads
+- Error: "Format parameter is not allowed when using unsigned upload"

+**Solution Applied:**
+- ✅ **PDF Files**: Now uploaded as raw files to avoid format restrictions
+- ✅ **Other Files**: Continue to work normally (DOCX, PNG, etc.)
+- ✅ **Arabic Filenames**: Full support maintained
+- ✅ **Server Tracking**: All uploads properly tracked regardless of file type

+**Current Status:**
+- All file types now upload successfully to your Cloudinary account
+- Arabic filenames properly encoded and supported
+- User authentication and tracking working perfectly

 Ready for production use with comprehensive logging and error handling!